 Dividing Debts in Divorce: Separate Property

 There are some types of debt that the courts consider separate property.
 This means the debt is the sole responsibility of the person who incurs it.
 For example, student loans for a professional degree are separate debts.
 The law designates these as separate because the benefits of the debt are future benefits.
 Your spouse will not be able to receive those future benefits, and thus should not be required to invest in them.
-However, if these loans are taken to pay tuition and supplement household income, the court may consider them marital debt since the entire household benefitted from the loan.
+However, if these loans are taken to pay tuition and supplement household income, the court may consider them marital debt since the entire household benefits from the loan.

 Creek County Divorce Attorneys